yodakohl/CHIMERA/README.md

 Key features:

-- **Image captioning** using BLIP to summarize the context of the uploaded scene.
+- **Image captioning** using BLIP-2 to summarize the context of the uploaded scene.
 - **Promptable visual question answering** to respond to analyst questions such as the default "Describe all unusual objects in this image".
 - **General object detection** powered by a DETR model capable of identifying a broad range of